johnofleek/PiloT/docs/networkManagerDocs/udev_modemManager_notes.md

+---
+layout: default
+title: Modem Manager - Debug
+parent: Network Manager
+nav_order: 2
+has_children: false
+has_toc: false
+---

-# modem manager notes
+# Modem manager notes

 The following are notes on an evaluation of using the Raspberry Pi + WASP2 + HL7802 module with modem manager.

 They are also a helpful example on how to debug issues with modem manager.

 At the moment the investigation is stalled due to
 https://gitlab.freedesktop.org/mobile-broadband/ModemManager/-/issues/305

-## modem manager versions
+## Modem manager versions
 Buster version as shipped with Raspian (as of 2020/12)
 ```
 mmcli --version